IS-2538 Signature Authority and Approval

 Introduction

-This procedure provides guidelines for the appropriate delegation of signature authority and approval for all Central New Mexico Community College (CNM or the College) legal agreements, contracts or other written instruments (Agreements).
+This procedure provides guidelines for the appropriate delegation of signature authority and approval for all Central New Mexico Community College (CNM) legal agreements, contracts or other written instruments (Agreements).
 The proper authority for execution of all Agreements is mandatory to minimize financial, legal, operational, and compliance-related risks for the benefit of the institution.
 This procedure also outlines the College's recommended contract and grants language for key provisions of legal agreements.

 1. Scope and Exclusions